Suffering from toothache?

 Once you are comfortable, our dentist will access the infected tooth and begin to clean out the diseased pulp, bacteria and any debris.
 The root canal is then shaped ready for a temporary filling.
 This filling helps to reinforce the tooth and prevent further infection.

-After your root canal procedure is completed, the treated tooth is more prone to fracture.
-Our dentists will discuss with you the best way of preventing further damage.
-Depending on the prior state of the natural tooth, a crown, or new filling will be necessary for long-term protection.
+After your root canal procedure is completed, you tooth is more prone to fracture.
+Our dentists will discuss the best way of preventing further damage.
+Depending on the prior state of the natural tooth, a dental crown, or new filling will be necessary for long-term protection.

 After your final root canal appointment, your restored tooth should no longer feel pain.
 It will, however, feel sensitive and tender for a few days.
 This discomfort can be relieved with over-the-counter or prescription medication recommended by your dentist.